chetan-hiran/D365DataReplicationService/README.md

 WHERE EntityName = 'account'
 ```

-**[Note:]**
+**Note:**

-- Execute this pipeline manually once you complete the setup of the
+- Execute this pipeline manually once you complete the setup of the pipelines.
-  pipelines.

-- After first time execution, Any time when you have a brand new
-  entity in D365 and if you wanted to perform Data Sync for the entity
-  then execute this pipeline.
+- Execute this pipeline any time when there is new entity in D365 that needs to be enabled for data sync

 **PARAMETERS**: This pipeline has no parameters.